History

-Prior to the formation of Kingsley Westside, our Senior sides played in the local leagues for over 30 years as Kingsley Soccer Club.
+Prior to the formation of Kingsley Westside in 2019, our Senior sides played in the local leagues for over 30 years as Kingsley Soccer Club.

-The early days of Kingsley Soccer Club can be traced back to 1984 when players such as Willie Laverty, Brian Siville, Ian Lowe, Dave Butler and Dean Shaw graced Kingsley Oval prior to the club moving to our current home ground at Chichester Park in 1991.
+The early days of Kingsley Soccer Club can be traced back to 1984 when players such as Willie Laverty, Brian Siville, Ian Lowe, Dave Butler and Dean Shaw graced Kingsley Oval prior to the club moving to Chichester Park in 1991.

-After playing the majority of its early football in the lower amateur leagues, Kingsley SC secured promotion into the Amateur Premier League after winning Division 1 in 1993 and then went on to win the Amateur Cup (then known as The Mitre Cup) in 1994.
+After playing the majority of its early football in the lower amateur leagues, Kingsley SC secured promotion into the Amateur Premier League after winning Division 1 in 1993 and then went on to win the Mitre Cup (Amateur Cup) in 1994.

 Following relegation and 17 years in the lower leagues, Kingsley SC finally secured promotion back into the Amateur Premier League in 2011, after finishing runners up to North Perth in Division 1.

-From the mid 2010’s, Kingsley SC grew to become a major force in the Amateur Premier League.
+From the mid 2010’s onwards, Kingsley SC grew to become a major force in the Amateur Premier League.

 Under Head Coach Steven Dimitrovich, the first team finished Premier League runners up in 2017 and 2018, before winning the Amateur Cup in 2018, defeating Leeming Strikers 2-1 in a hotly contested final under lights at Inglewood Stadium.